chrisburnell/chrisburnell.com/src/pages/projects/bowhead.md

 If we take the above snippet as an example, we can quickly identify two <q>types</q> of values present: colors and sizes. *Colors* typically stand out quite easily, and, historically, developers have done well to assign colors to variables to simplify their use throughout the codebase. *Sizes*, on the other hand, are rarely seen reflected as design tokens in *CSS* despite their frequent prescence in other forms of design tokens, e.g. the space around a logo or iconography is usually defined in a brand's guidelines.

-Despite being presented in different formats, we can confidently say that `background-color`, `color`, and `outline-color` expect a *color*-type value, not just because <q>color</q> is in their names, but because we can interchange the values between the properties and they still make sense.
+Despite being presented in different formats, we can confidently say that `background-color`, `color`, and `outline-color` expect a *color*-type value, not only because <q>color</q> is in their names, but because we can interchange the values between the properties and they still make sense.

 Sizes can take trickier forms to identify and categorise, and I recommend allowing for more sizes than you might expect at first and paring it back later.
 Getting everything categorised is the hard part; swapping tokens later becomes very trivial off the back of this up-front effort.
 Regardless, I attach any kind of distance-related value to a size, and, once again, we could interchange any of the values between `padding`, `margin`, `border-width`, or `width` and the CSS still makes sense.